yesnik/symfony-guides/services.md

 Prefix the service id with `@` to tell the Symfony that it's not a simple string.

+The `bind` key will help to configure any argument that can't be autowired.

 ## Config parameters

 Show a list of the *parameters* in the container: